 This section reflects broadly on workforce issues including shortages, capabilities, different professions, churn and training.
 These issues are highly prevalent within the AOD sector, particularly in rural and regional areas of Victoria.
 Our survey of the sector in 2018 found that recruitment and retention were enduring issues for the sector, with the recent growth in the Victorian sector (additional rural and regional residential rehabilitation capacity among other areas of growth) creating greater demand for a highly skilled employees among a workforce that has experienced static growth.
 Recent reforms, including over the past decades, periods of uncertainty with regard to Commonwealth funded AOD programs has created anxiety within the AOD workforce, with many transitioning to seemingly more secure sectors.
-A growth in the community mental health sector would likely cause more highly skilled AOD workers to move to a more highly remunerated sector.
+A growth in the community mental health sector.
 While we support growth in the community mental health sector, endeavor must be employed to ensure that any attrition to the AOD sector is compensated through activity to build the workforce.
 An appropriate vehicle to safeguard the capability and durability of workforces is the development of a funded Industry Plan to build in and resource workforces, accounting for system change, demand for services and future expectations with regard to workforce composition and qualifications.